Sehansa-coder/Pass-or-fail-students-by-checking-marks-using-loops-and-conditions-Python/README.md

 - Counts and displays the total number of students who passed

 💡 Why I made this
--Just practicing basic Python logic — if/else statements, loops, and input/output — all wrapped in a beginner-friendly exercise.
+-Just practicing basic Python logic — if/else statements, loops, and input/output — all wrapped in a beginner-friendly exercise to improve logical thinking.